ansilo-data/template/README.md

 Connect via CLI using `PGPASSWORD=pleasechangeme psql -h localhost -p 65432 -U app`.

+## Development process

+Any changes to `ansilo.yml` or `*.sql` scripts will automatically reload the instance with the changes.

+See [development guides](https://docs.ansilo.io/category/development-guides/) for next steps.

 ## Troubleshooting

 The container will output all logging to stdout/stderr, the logging output will be your first